michalspano/Swedish-Slovak-Dictionary/README.md

 Lastly, enjoy the brilliant user experience with sleek sound integrations and seamless animations.

 Input

 User input based on device controls (further as UIGesturerecognizers) data to be stored via custom CoreDala model for Notes mini-application, user input for specific quizzes.

 Output

 Elegant UI experience with seamless transitions and animations, dedicated dictionary content with audio recording.
 Settings with adjustable user interface environment.
 Persistent data containers for the user dedicated input, i.e. the Notes mini-application.

 Client and/or advisor
 Client: Any individual who is a Slovak speaker willing to learn something new about the Swedish language.

-Advisor: Assistance translations, i.e. the lesson content itself.
+Advisor: Assistance with translations, i.e. the lesson content itself.
 Assistance with sound design.

 Stages of development of the product - what are the most significant steps in making the product?
 - Step 1: Creation of the application’s environment for easier visual execution in the earliest stages and for consistent data planning;